projectcalico/calico/CONTRIBUTING.rst

-networking-calico is part of OpenStack.
+networking-calico is an unofficial OpenStack project that uses OpenStack processes and infrastructure for its development.
 If you are planning or making a contribution to networking-calico - for which thank you! - there is some generic OpenStack guidance that you should be familiar with, and also some recommended practices that are specific to networking-calico.

 Guidance for all OpenStack projects